yonatanppr/bring-shopping-list-integration/docs/deployment.md

-# Personal Cross-platform Deployment
+# Deployment

-## Scope and cost
+## Requirements

-This path is supported for one person, one Bring account, and personal non-commercial use on a 64-bit Docker host:
+Use a 64-bit Docker host on one of these platforms:

 - a currently supported macOS release on Intel or Apple silicon with [Docker Desktop](https://docs.docker.com/desktop/setup/install/mac-install/);